mofm/zabbix-glusterfs/README.md

 **NOTE**

 * I have changed 'gstatus_discover.py' for new gstatus 1.0.x versions.
-* But 'gluster_storage_template.xml' needs to be changed.
-Because 'gstatus' json scheme has changed completely.
+* 'gluster_storage_template.xml' changed for Zabbix 5.0
 * If you have a question, please open a issue.

 ---